mmshepherd/Demand-Flexibility-Survey-Questions/README.md

 flexibility programs offered by their utility.

 # How to View Data
-The file is accessible as a .tex file.
-To generate a pdf version of the survey, upload the Survey.tex file to Overleaf.
+Each file is accessible as a .tex file.
+To generate a pdf version of each document, download the applicable .tex file.
+Next, upload the file to Overleaf.
 Once the file is uploaded, generate and download the pdf file.
 Alternatively, the .tex file can be viewed using any other .tex compiler.